theprimarybrain/theprimarybrain.github.io/_posts/2017-12-04-Let's-Build-A-Snowman.md

 ![Snowman Book]({{ site.github.url }}/assets/img/snowman-stem.jpg)

 My students definitely struggle every year to find a way to get their snowman to stay standing.
 I love watching their creativity!
 It is wonderful to see my students working together and showing strong teamwork to try to get the job done.
-They realized quickly that it took several students to hold up the snowman while they constructed it.
-Unfortunately, most of the snowman tumbled as soon as they let go.
+Successful groups usually realize quickly that it takes several students to hold up the snowman while they construct it.
+Unfortunately, most of the snowmen tumble as soon as they let go.

 I only allowed ten minutes to try to build their snowmen.
 By the end of the ten minutes, my entire classroom was filled with paper snowballs.
 It was so much fun!
 To end this exercise, I have my students fill out a reflection page to further reflect on their learning.